mattshoe/kdux/docs/kdux_mvi.md

     - The ViewModel then observes the `state` flow from the store to receive state updates.
 It maps the updated state to a `UiState` that the View can display.

-3. **Kdux Store (State Management Layer)**
+3. **Kdux Store (Data Layer)**
-    - The Kdux store manages the application’s state and processes actions dispatched by the ViewModel.
-Each action is processed by the store's reducer, which produces a new state.
+    - The Kdux store manages the its (cohesive) state and processes actions dispatched by the ViewModel.
+Each action is processed by the store's middleware, then reducer, then produces a new state.
     - The store’s `state` flow emits the updated state, which the ViewModel observes and maps to a `UiState`.

 ### Detailed Interaction Flow